ant-design/ant-design-pro-site/docs/upgrade-v2.en-US.md

 In umi, the `mock/*.js` file is used as the mock file by default so you can delete the `.roadhogrc.mock.js` file after migrating the URL information of the mock data to the mock file.
 Note that the mock data in `.roadhogrc.mock.js` needs to be migrated; for example, you can migrate this part of the data by creating a new `mock/common.js`.

-For more instructions, please refer to umi's documentation page [Mock Data] (https://umijs.org/guide/mock-data.html).
+For more instructions, please refer to umi's documentation page [Mock Data](https://umijs.org/guide/mock-data.html).

 ### Modify .gitignore